-A marketing plan is a crucial piece of your school’s overall business plan.
+A marketing plan is crucial to your school’s overall success.
 It outlines your goals, how you’ll get there, and the budget and resources you need to make it happen.
-And while most traditional businesses have a marketing plan, we’ve found that many schools do not — a big weakness as independent schools need to market themselves more than ever before (source).
+And while most traditional businesses have a marketing plan, we’ve found that many schools do not — that's a big mistake because independent schools need to market themselves more than ever before.

-Tracy Tigchelaar, who leads our Finalsite Advantage strategic marketing consultants shared, "Working with multiple schools has really emphasized for me the importance of strong strategic planning - both from an overall school perspective and a marketing one.
-A good marketing plan should derive its direction from the overall aims and strategy of the school itself.
-That sounds simple, but it is a basic approach that can easily be overlooked when the busyness of day to day marketing tasks gets in the way."
+A good marketing plan should derive its direction from the school's overall strategy.
+That sounds simple, but it is a basic approach that can easily be overlooked when the day-to-day marketing tasks get in the way.

-If you’re thinking this all sounds great, but you don’t have the time, creating a plan may be more attainable than you think.
-With a few steps and a committee of colleagues, you can make a marketing plan that you can use this year to grow enrollment, better communicate with your community—including the new millennial parents that are driving big marketing changes, increase donations, and stay organized and on budget.
+If you’re thinking this all sounds great, but you don’t have the time, creating a successful school marketing plan may be more attainable than you think.
+With a few steps and a committee of colleagues, you can make a marketing plan that you can use this year to grow enrollment, better communicate with your community, and stay organized and on budget.

 Marketing teams can often be islands at schools, raving about “value props” and “personas.”
-But, you and your peers in advancement and admissions are on the same team after all, so get together and talk about how marketing does more than just design logos and make the viewbook; your work together on a marketing plan can help with the things they think are important, like growing enrollment, retaining current families, and boosting alumni participation in the annual fund.
+But, you and your peers in advancement and admissions are on the same team, after all, so get together and discuss how marketing does more than design logos and make the viewbook; your work together on a marketing plan can help with the initiatives they think are important, like growing enrollment, retaining current families, and boosting alumni participation in the annual fund.

-Now that your all-star committee’s in place, it’s time to put together the pieces of your plan.
+Now that your all-star committee’s in place, it’s time to connect the pieces of your plan.

-Evaluate Local and National Trends, as well as Your Competition
+Evaluate Local and National Trends, and Your Competition

-Just like a traditional business making their marketing plans, there are external economic forces impacting your school.
+Just like a traditional business making its marketing plans, there are external economic forces impacting your school and your target audience.
 These trends — including economic downturns, improving public schools in many states, and the growing cost of college —weigh on prospective families’ minds as they think about spending tens of thousands of dollars on an independent school education.

 - What are you doing better than they are?